 Feijoada is a typical dish of Brazilian cuisine.
-It is a tasty main course made with black beans and pork, enriched with sausage and smoked bacon.
-Onions, garlic, and herbs like parsley and bay leaf give it an irresistible flavor.
-Feijoada is a hearty and substantial dish, ideal for the colder months.
-Originally from Brazil, this recipe has become famous worldwide for its deliciousness and culinary tradition.
+It is a tasty dish based on black beans and pork, enriched with sausage and smoked bacon.
+Onions, garlic and aromatics like parsley and bay leaf give it an irresistible flavor.
+Feijoada is a hearty and full-bodied dish, ideal for the colder months.
+Originating from Brazil, this recipe has become famous worldwide for its goodness and culinary tradition.

 Soak the beans overnight in a container with plenty of water and a bay leaf

-Use the same procedure with the pork pieces
+Use the same procedure with the pieces of pork

 Then boil them for half an hour to soften them and remove some fat

-Once drained, place them in a tall pot along with the beans and the sausage cut into pieces
+Once drained, place them in a high-sided pot together with the beans and the sausage cut into pieces

 Cover with salted water and cook for two hours over low heat

-In a pan, sauté oil, garlic, onion, and bacon, adding some of the bean broth, chopped parsley, and pour everything into the soup, stirring and letting it cook over low heat until the feijoada is thick and the meats are well cooked
+In a pan, sauté oil, garlic, onion and bacon, adding some of the bean broth and chopped parsley, then pour everything into the stew, stirring and letting it simmer over low heat until the feijoada is thick and the meats are well cooked

-Serve in earthenware bowls accompanied by the raw sauce prepared with finely chopped onion, parsley, garlic, and tomato, oil, lemon juice, and crushed chili pepper
+Serve in earthenware bowls accompanied by a raw sauce prepared with finely chopped onion, parsley, garlic and tomato, oil, lemon juice and crushed chili pepper

 pressure cooker